 Now, the protein needs to be solvated, i.e., put inside water, to more closely resemble the cellular environment.
 You will do so in two ways, placing ubiquitin in:

-• a water sphere in surrounding vacuum, in preparation for minimization and equilibration without periodic boundary conditions.
+- a water sphere in surrounding vacuum, in preparation for minimization and equilibration without periodic boundary conditions. - a water box, in preparation for minimization and equilibration with periodic boundary conditions.